Adams Express Building: Construction

 In 1910 Industrial World Magazine reported that Adams Express was proceeding with a 10-story, brick and limestone building designed by George K. Hooper of Hooper-Faulkenau Engineering Company.
 Then in 1911, Adams Express finally purchased the Pinkerton Building.
 Although Hooper's plans would have blended with existing buildings in the Financial District where, in 1912, nearly half of the buildings were five stories or lower, the Hooper design was never constructed, as it was apparently too small.
 Instead, in 1912, Francis Kimball was hired to build a 32-story structure.

 When construction began in 1912 on the Kimball design, first The New York Times and later city planners became concerned about sunlight and airspace.
 The Adams Express Building was one of a growing number of behemoths, most notably the then-under-construction Equitable Building, that cast shadows not only on the street but on nearby smaller buildings and drove down real estate value, rent, and tax revenues.
 F.W.
 Fitzpatrick complained that the Adams Express Building cast an 875-foot shadow.
 The 1916 Zoning Resolution provided a remedy in the form of setbacks where new buildings would be stepped back at certain heights depending on the width at the street.
 The restrictions would have applied to 75% of the ground area of the building, but construction of the Adams Express Building had occurred before the new zoning restrictions were adopted.

 Later history

 The building sustained heavy damage in 1916 when 300 windows were blown out in the Black Tom explosion.

 When the building was purchased by Metropolitan Life Insurance Company in 1988, an engineer discovered goldfish living in a pool of water below the basement heating system.
 Since that time, building engineers have fed the fish as a part of their regular maintenance routine.
+Between 2008 and 2015, the building underwent over $13 million worth of renvovations.

+RXR Realty bought the Adams Express Building from Broad Street Development for $330 million in May 2014.
+RXR placed the building for sale in September 2015 with an asking price of $450 million. and agreed to sell a 49 percent stake in the property that December for about $220 million.
+The next year, RXR received a $290 million loan from SL Green and Bank of China.
+RXR considered converting 61 Broadway to apartments in February 2023, amid increased vacancy rates due to the COVID-19 pandemic.
+RXR ceded control of 61 Broadway that May, having defaulted on a $240 million loan, and handed the building back to their lender, Aareal Bank.
+The loan was placed for sale in September 2023, when the building had a 57 percent occupancy rate.